GavinRay97/PgProtoJ/README.md

-# PgProtoKt - A framework for building Postgres Wire-Protocol backends on the JVM
+# PgProtoJ - A framework for building Postgres Wire-Protocol backends on the JVM

 This library takes care of the difficult work of managing binary serialization/de-serialization and networking protocols, so that you can focus on implementing business logic.